 Learn more about the Coordination Platform Clinical Research (CPCR), launched in December 2021.

 The reflection on clinical research in Switzerland, long considered a «problem» in international comparison and compared to basic and experimental research, is one of the SAMS strategic priorities.
 Over the years, the SAMS has contributed to and elaborated several publications with the aim of improving the framework conditions for clinical research and has initiated, with its partners, many projects to strengthen the clinical research culture in academic medicine, to foster interdisciplinarity, to support early career researchers and to improve research infrastructures.

 The White Paper Clinical Research (see above) presents a consolidated vision for the future of clinical research.
-Elaborated on behalf of the SERI, the white paper recommendations are expected to contribute to the Confederation's «Masterplan Biomedicine 2021–2025», which is currently being drafted.
+Elaborated on behalf of the SERI, the white paper recommendations were expected to contribute to the Confederation's «Masterplan Biomedicine 2022–2026».
 A Swiss-focused view to address the heterogeneity of the clinical research landscape was thus deliberately chosen.
 A detailed international benchmarking was considered outside the scope of the mandate.

 Related activities and topics

 Kodex zur wissenschaftlichen Integrität (in German)